devmrwor/react-hooks-props-basics/README.md

 #### Passing Information

-React allows us to pass information from a parent component down to a child component.
+React allows us to pass units of information from a parent component down to a child component.
 We call these **props**, which we will dig more into later.
-Let's see how we can pass information from `BlogPost` down to its child `BlogContent`
-component:
+Let's see how we can pass information from `BlogPost` down to its child `BlogContent` component:

 ```javascript
 class BlogPost extends React.Component {